 Steven Hart

-PEI Group: from document library to intelligence platform
+PEI Group (1): From document library, to intelligence platform

-PEI Group has valuable content and data, but interrogating it is laborious: a structural problem that UI doesn't fix.
+PEI Group has valuable content and data, but interrogating it is laborious: a structural problem that UI can only fix to an extent.

 I modelled an asset class as a knowledge graph in Neo4j to show how it could give new insights into the connected objects (investment firms, articles, data, people and events) of the PEI domain.